 During World War II, Mark enlisted in the Army and from 1946 to 1948, he was stationed at Fort Monroe in Virginia as a cook, technician and multigraph operator.
 Mark attended the University of Pittsburgh and then received his medical degree at Hahneman University in Philadelphia.
 His basic training was in medicine and he spent a year at Case Western Reserve.
-He then went to the Mayo Clinic, which was a superb environment for Radiology, At that time, angiography was just beginning in Sweden and he was able to land an NIH Fellowship in Lund, where he learned new catheter skills.
+He then went to the Mayo Clinic, which was a superb environment for Radiology.
+At that time, angiography was just beginning in Sweden and he was able to land an NIH Fellowship in Lund, where he learned new catheter skills.
 This changed the course of his career.
-Shortly afterwards, he returned to Pittsburgh as Chairman of the Department of Radiology and Director of Cardiovascular and Interventional Radiology and Director, where the operator had to pull down on a large handle to inject the dye.
-It was a primetry englished angiographic injector, called the "Mark Series" flow rate controlled system.
-Unable to find a manufacturer, they eventually decided to form their ow successful companies and developed other devices such as balloons, stents, stent grafts, a filter wire for carotid distal protection, etc. His work in the carotid system has been legendary.
-Mark had been a leader in interventional radiology protection, etc. His work in the carotic legendary.
-Mark had been a leader in interventional radiology for over 50 years, a respected voice in the international community and he received numerous honors and lifetime achievement awards.
+Shortly afterwards, he returned to Pittsburgh as Chairman of the Department of Radiology and Director of Cardiovascular and Interventional Radiology at Shadyside Hospital, where he introduced angiography and was a pioneer in interventional radiology, treating blood vessels with non-invasive balloons.